 Click here for a course flowchart for the math department.

 Meet the department chair

-in Dunajská Streda, Slovakia for 18 years.
+I feel at home on two continents, Europe and North America.
+I am an ethnic Hungarian from Slovakia (part of the former Czechoslovakia until 1993).
+I graduated from Karlova Univerzita (The Charles University) in Prague, Czech Republic with a degree in teaching high school mathematics and physics, and later received my Doctor of Natural Sciences degree from the same university.
+I taught math and physics in the Hungarian college preparatory high school Vámbéry Ármin Gimnázium in Dunajská Streda, Slovakia for 18 years.
 I joined the Mathematics Department of Seattle Preparatory School in 1997.
-Currently, I teach AP Calculus AB and Precalculus, and chair the Math Department for the second time.
+Currently, I teach AP Calculus AB and Calculus, and chair the Math Department.
 I believe each of my students can be successful in math.
 I set clear expectations for them, encourage them to ask questions, try again if they make mistakes while guiding and helping them along the way.
 I moved to the U.S. in 1996 as a result of marrying my husband, Steve, whom I met while he was a Peace Corps Volunteer in my country.
 My son, Dávid and his wife, Jolene live in California.
 I am passionate about teaching and learning; I love reading, writing, baking, gardening, and traveling near and far.